QiansiqiHu/DOT-server/README.md

 ### Python and R

 Python is fully supported on our GPU servers and ready to use immediately through either Jupyter Notebook or command line interface.
 R is also available to all registered users through the same interfaces, though it requires a brief one-time configuration during your first use (See step 3 in the below subsection **"Method 1.
-Web Access"**).
+Web Access"** and this [guide](R_guide.md) for more instructions).

 ### Stata (Limited Availability)